 Pronghorns are one of America’s fastest animals running at speeds of up to 86km/h (53 miles/h).
 Due to a mouth which takes in large amounts of oxygen and toes which cushion the impact of running that fast they can keep this up for a long time.

 Herd of pronghorns make an oval-shaped formation when moving around.

-A subspecies known as the Peninsular pronghorn is also known as the ghosts of the desert due to their colouration which helps them blend with the terrain.
+A subspecies known as the Peninsular pronghorn is also known as the ghost of the desert due to their colouration which helps them blend with the terrain.

 In relation to the body size pronghorns have the largest eye of any North American ungulate.

 Photos from US Fish and Wildlife Service.
 Public Domain Images.
 Free to use and we hold no copyright.